 - Website optimisation.
 Unfortunately, a lot of organisations consider it ‘done’ once the website goes live.
-Monitor your website’s performance via metrics such as average monthly daily visitors, bounce rates, time on site, top performing search ranking keywords and form fill outs.
+Monitor your website’s performance via metrics such as average monthly and daily visitors, bounce rates, time on site, top performing search ranking keywords and form fill outs.

 Further reading: [Blog post] Future Proof Your Website Development

-If you can invest time in understanding your audience, reviewing website best practices, putting in place a website redesign strategy, planning a great design alongside your website vendor or agency, you can create a user-friendly, engaging and intelligent website that drives real business values for your school.
+If you can invest time in understanding your audience, reviewing website best practices, putting in place a website redesign strategy, planning a great design alongside your website vendor or agency, you can create a user-friendly, engaging and intelligent website that drives real business value for your school.

 Website Redesign Playbook